futchitwo/deta-cron-extension/README.md

 # Deta Random Cron

-## Note
-This is alpha release, you can set cron only "minutes, hours, days of week".

 ## How To Use
 1. Set an access token as environment variable on your Micro.
 2. Install and setting this package to your Micro.